Ex-King and Z2 game devs raise $5M for Starform game studio

 Three top investment pros open up about what it takes to get your video game funded.

 “We’re big believers in creating this kind of experience that brings people together with shared goals and common purpose around the game world to explore, create, and compete,” Fasulo said in an interview with GamesBeat.
-“That means prototyping gameplay ideas in a rapid fashion.
-And working closely with players as we do that.”
+“That means prototyping gameplay ideas in a rapid fashion and working closely with players as we do that.”

-The investment will be used to build and market its upcoming game and begin additional projects in addition to scaling the team, Fasulo said.
+The investment will help the company build and market its upcoming game and begin other projects in addition to scaling the team, Fasulo said.

 “This round of funding will allow us to start staffing up to pursue additional opportunities in the market, to grow our team a bit, and help us prepare for basically the first open beta that we’ll do later this year,” Fasulo said.